PUT-PTM/STMremoteControl/README.md

 Description
 -------------
-Project consists of Coocox programm that sends data through Virtual COM Port and C# application (Interface to manage multimedia buttons of computer).
+Project consists of Coocox program that receives data from receiver (USART) and sends data through Virtual COM Port.
+C# application controls multimedia buttons (Play/Pause/Next/Previous/Sound) in order to control music players like Spotify on computer.

 Tools
 -------